learn-co-curriculum/activerecord-migrations/README.md

 end
 ```

-Next, we'll extend the class with `ActiveRecord::Base`
+Next, we'll extend the class with `ActiveRecord::Base`.
+This is very important, because it provides the link between the Animal class and the Animals table that we've built using ActiveRecord migrations.

 ```ruby
 # animal.rb